-Female caregiving for a family member with a severe mental illness
+Women caregiving for a family member with SMI

-Severe mental illnesses (SMI) are defined as diseases such as schizophrenia and mood disorders the symptoms of which negatively affect an individual and social functioning (Gonzales et al., 2022).
-The outbreak of the illness is often a catastrophic and traumatic event both for the people who are coping with it and for their family members, who try to help and support they loved one in their rehabilitation process.
+SMIs encompass conditions such as schizophrenia and mood disorders are characterized by symptoms that significantly impair an individual’s social and personal functioning (Gonzales et al., 2022).
+The onset of these illnesses often constitutes a distressing and traumatic experience, impacting those directly affected by the illness as well as their family members, who play a crucial role in supporting their loved ones during the rehabilitation process.

-The terms "family burden" or "caregiver burden" describe and evaluates the distress experienced by family members as a result of caring their relatives with SMI (Nenobais, Jatimi and Muh, 2019; Gelkopf, & Roe, 2014).
-Two types of burdens can be distinguished: an objective burden, meaning the economic, functional and social disruptions in the lives of family caregivers, and a subjective burden, that is the result of the way they perceive the illness and emotionally respond to it (e.g., the feelings of lost, guilt, anxiety) (Hegde, Chakrabarti and Grover, 2019; Liu, Heffernan and Tan, 2020).
+The terms “family burden” or “caregiver burden” describe and evaluate the distress experienced by family members as a result of caring for their relatives who have an SMI (Nenobais, Jatimi and Muh, 2019; Gelkopf, & Roe, 2014).
+It is possible to distinguish between two types of burdens: objective burden, which refers to the economic, functional, and social disruptions in the lives of family caregivers; and subjective burden, which stems from the way the latter perceive the illness and emotionally respond to it (e.g., feelings of loss, guilt, and anxiety) (Hegde, Chakrabarti and Grover, 2019; Liu, Heffernan and Tan, 2020).

-Public stigma and fear of social rejection are a significant part of the subjective burden felt by family caregivers.
-It is known that not only persons with SMI suffer from negative public attitudes towards them, but also their family members have to copy with vicarious stigma (Corrigan & Miller, 2004).
-This stigma includes negative social attitudes, according to which the families, and especially the parents are blamed for causing their child's mental illness, in light of the "poor and "cold" treatment/attachment/connection they gave them in their childhood (Charles et al., 2021; Shiraishi and Reilly, 2019; Yu et al, 2020).
+Public stigma and fear of social rejection are significant components of the subjective burden felt by family caregivers.
+It has been well-established that negative public attitudes extend beyond individuals with SMI and affect their family members, who also have to cope with vicarious stigma (Corrigan & Miller, 2004).
+This form of stigma includes negative social attitudes that place blame on families, particularly parents, for supposedly causing their child’s mental illness through “poor” and “cold” treatment or attachment styles during their childhood (Charles et al., 2021; Shiraishi and Reilly, 2019; Yu et al, 2020).

-Although there are inconsistent findings in the literature about the difference in sense of caregiver burden between women and men ((Xiong et al., 2020), family burden is highly prevalent among female caregivers.
-Only the fact that most of the main caregivers of people with SMI are women (82%), when 90% of them are mothers (Awad & Voruganti, 2008; Sharma et al., 2016; Alyafei, 2021) made female more vulnerable for negative implications of caregiving.
-In addition, the family stigma, especially the stigma from mental health professionals, was mostly intended toward female caregivers, based on the pathologist and wrong concept of "schizophrenic mother" (Seeman, 2019).
-Moreover, the studies also documented that mothers are more often than fathers experienced violence and were abused by persons with SMI and therefore more suffered from post-traumatic symptoms during their caring (Solomon et al., 2005; Wildman et al., 2023).
+While the literature presents inconsistent findings regarding gender differences in the perception of caregiver burden ((Xiong et al., 2020), family burden is highly prevalent among female caregivers.
+The fact that a substantial majority of primary caregivers for individuals with SMI are women (82%), with 90% of them being mothers (Awad & Voruganti, 2008; Sharma et al., 2016; Alyafei, 2021), renders females more susceptible to the negative implications of caregiving.
+Additionally, family stigma, particularly stigma perpetuated by mental health professionals, tends to be directed more toward female caregivers, often based on the misguided and outdated notion of the “schizophrenic mother” (Seeman, 2019).
+Moreover, studies have also demonstrated that mothers are more frequently subjected to violence and abuse by individuals with SMI, leading them to suffer more from post-traumatic symptoms while caregiving (Solomon et al., 2005; Wildman et al., 2023).